AlexanderMonneret/Xtrinsic_final/README.md

 <img src = "assets/icons/pathway.jpg">
 </p>
 <p align = "center">
 Fig.1 - L-R A pathway from the  Registration screen to the Detail Page that covers the usage of the application.
 </p>

+## Using the Watch
+#� �x�t�r�i�n�s�i�c�
+�
+�